max-severin/yoss/README.md

 Smart search plugin for Shop-Script 6

 ## Features
-Product ajax-search.
+Product search with ajax-loading of the results.

 Dynamically displays a list of products, their categories and brands.
-In the plugin settings you can set the number of displayed products.

 You can enable lazy-loading scrolling of products in the search results.
 Or you can customize the number of displayed products in the settings.